manavjuthani/signshield/README.md

 ```

 ## Dataset
-The dataset will automatically download on the first run of code.
+The dataset will automatically download on first run.

 ## Usage